 First, the “If you aren’t happy here, then leave” mentality is incredibly rude and lacks understanding.
 If you’ve been on the receiving end of faceless (brainless?) comments like these, I’m sorry.
 It never feels very good.
 Sadly, it’s par for the course online, though, and people say it regularly without thinking.

 Not so surprisingly, no one has ever said anything like this to me in person, nor have I heard it directed toward anyone else in person.
-It’s easy to be rude online when you hear someone say, “I hate France” or “France sucks” without digging any deeper.
+It’s easy to be rude online to someone when you hear them say, “I hate France” or “France sucks” without digging any deeper.
+Or even when just pointing out differences between France and the USA.

 Here’s a screenshot of a few YouTube comments where people have completely missed my point and thought this sort of commentary was warranted.